yt-dlp/yt-dlp/CONTRIBUTING.md

 See item 6 of [new extractor tutorial](#adding-support-for-a-new-site) for how to run extractor specific test cases.

-If you want to create a build of youtube-dl yourself, you'll need
+If you want to create a build of yt-dlp yourself, you'll need

 * python3
 * make (only GNU make is supported)